 Even while a casual art style might follow specific artistic profiles, they generally occur in the form of stylized graphics.
 Realistic images and assets in games are also possible; this largely depends on the gameplay.
 For instance, story-driven games that use personal decision gameplay and have multiple chapters and episodes usually feature real-life themes.

 As a result, most games that encourage this kind of campaign prefer realism to increase engagement.
 Most often, some will depict a combination of realistic and stylized drawings.
-However, casual game art can be anything, really!
+However, casual game art services can be anything, really!
 It can be a realistic one or even pixel art, relying on what its creator prefers.

 You can begin analyzing the art style that will enable the game to present its features more effectively after generating an early prototype and playing it properly to get the playtest data.
 Here are several 2D game art styles: